rydmike/adaptive_theme_demo/README.md

   ),
 ```

 This will animate the font size change in all places in our app where we have used the custom font styles via our theme extension.
-Feels a bit like magic.
+Feels and looks a bit like **magic**.

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/theme_font.gif" alt="Order status semantic colors" />

 #### Theme Extension Harmonized Colors

 We could use our theme extension for the semantic color in our app the same way as we used it for the blog text styles in the example above.
-But let's look at a more advanced and convenient usage.
+But let's look at a more advanced and convenient, domain-specific usage of them.

-If we have four colors tied to an order status, we may also have an enum representing this `OrderStatus`.
-The enum may have a `label` a `describe` text and an `icon` related to each order state as well.
+Since we have four colors related to order status, we also want to have an `enum` representing our `OrderStatus`.
+We give this `enum` a `label` and `describe` text, plus an `icon` related to each order state as well.

 ```dart
 /// Enum used to model our order status value,